The Schur Cone and the Cone of Log Concavity: Introduction, partitions and symmetric functions

 If positive integers are placed in the cells of the shape $\lambda$, the resulting figure is called a \textit{tableau}.
 The \textit{content} of a tableau is a vector $\rho=(\rho_1,\rho_2,\dots)$ where $\rho_i$ is the number of $i$'s in the tableau.
 Vectors such as $\rho$ are called \textit{compositions}.

-If the entries of the tableau weakly increase across rows and strictly decrease down columns, the tableau is called \textit{semistandard}.
-The number of semistandard tableaux of shape $\lambda$ and content $\rho$ is $K_{\lambda,\rho}$, called the \textit{Kostka number}.
-A well-known property of semistandard tableaux is that $K_{\lambda,\rho}$ does not depend upon the order of the entries in the vector $\rho$, so $\rho$ is usually assumed to be a partition.
+If the entries of the tableau weakly increase across rows and strictly increase down columns, the tableau is called a \textit{semistandard Young tableau}, or \textit{SSYT}.
+The number of SSYT of shape $\lambda$ and content $\rho$ is $K_{\lambda,\rho}$, called the \textit{Kostka number}.
+A well-known property of SSYT is that $K_{\lambda,\rho}$ does not depend upon the order of the entries in the vector $\rho$, so $\rho$ is usually assumed to be a partition.
+In the next section, we shall describe a bijection on SSYT which proves this property.

+We often encounter shapes more general than partitions.
+Given partitions $\lambda$ and $\mu$, we say $\mu\leq\lambda$ if each $\mu_i\leq\lambda_i$.
+Write $\lambda/\mu$ to denote the diagram obtained by removing the cells of the Ferrers diagram of $\mu$ from the cells of the Ferrers diagram of $\lambda$.
+This diagram is called a \textit{skew shape}, and the idea of a SSYT extends naturally to skew shapes.

-If $T$ is a tableau of shape $\lambda$, then $w(T)$, called the \textit{word of $T$}, is the word obtained by reading the entries in $T$ from right to left across the first (top) row, then right to left across the second row, etc. If $\alpha$ is a subset of the entries appearing in $T$, then $w_{\alpha}(T)$ is the subword of $w(T)$ which uses just letters in $\alpha$.
+If $T$ is a (possibly skew) SSYT, then $w(T)$, called the \textit{word of $T$}, is the word obtained by reading the entries in $T$ from right to left across the first (top) row, then right to left across the second row, etc. If $\alpha$ is a subset of the letters appearing in $T$, then $w_{\alpha}(T)$ is the subword of $w(T)$ which uses just letters in $\alpha$.

-A word is a \textit{lattice word} if, at any point in the word (reading left to right), the number of $i$'s which have appeared is $\geq$ the number of $i+1$'s which have appeared.
+A word, using the letters $t_1<t_2<\dots<t_p$, is a \textit{lattice word} if, at any point in the word (reading left to right), the number of $t_i$'s which have appeared is $\geq$ the number of $t_{i+1}$'s which have appeared.

-The $\{h_1,h_2,\dots\}$ described above are usually defined to be the homogeneous symmetric functions in some set of indeterminates $x_1,x_2,\dots$.
+As mentioned earlier, the $\{h_1,h_2,\dots\}$ described above are usually defined to be the homogeneous symmetric functions in some set of indeterminates $x_1,x_2,\dots$.
 In this paper we will never need to refer to this underlying variable set.
 The fact that the $h$'s are algebraically independent gives us the freedom to move around among symmetric function bases without regard to the underlying set of indeterminates.

 We write $h_{\rho}=h_{\rho_1}h_{\rho_2}\dots$, where $\rho\partof N$.
 The $h_{\rho}$, $\rho\partof N$, form a basis of a vector space $\Lambda^N$ of dimension $p(N)$.

 We will use another basis, the Schur functions $s_{\lambda}$, extensively.
 We connect this basis with the $h_{\rho}$ in two ways.
 The first is the equation